 3. What is the difference between an only child and those with siblings?
 Intelligence and independence

 Growing up without any siblings means that single children are used to being on their own right from their childhood.
 As a result, their decisions may come out as strong and grounded.
 You don’t have to worry about them sabotaging relationships by being clingy.
-For their parents, having only one child was a conscious decision taken to raise them the way they did.
 Moreover, studies suggest that children without siblings often have a better relationship with their parents and a higher cognitive score than children with siblings.
 Who would’ve thought that the only child vs. siblings debate would take such a turn?

 4. Effects of being an only child in adulthood: They’re good judges of character

-They are not people with zero tolerance but they are definitely mature enough to identify relationship red flags and are clear about what amount to deal-breakers for them.
-They are able to identify toxic relationships and keep away from them.
+They are not people with zero tolerance but they are definitely mature enough to identify relationship red flags and are clear about what amounts to a deal breaker for them.
+They are mostly able to identify toxic relationships and keep away from them.
 It all stems from the strong belief system that they tend to have.
 In the list of pros and cons of being an only child, this pro definitely turns out to be very useful for all the single children out there.

 5. They’re punctual and disciplined